cassidyjames/clairvoyant/README.md

 ## Made for GNOME

 Clairvoyant 3 was designed and developed on and for GNOME.
+As such, contributors agree to abide by the [GNOME Code of Conduct](https://wiki.gnome.org/Foundation/CodeOfConduct).

 <a href='https://flathub.org/apps/details/com.github.cassidyjames.clairvoyant'><img width='180' alt='Download on Flathub' src='https://flathub.org/assets/badges/flathub-badge-en.svg'/></a>